Bryan Bickell: Early life

-Bryan Bickell was born to Bill and Anne Bickell.
+Bickell was born to Bill and Anne Bickell.
 He was raised in Orono, Ontario with an older sister, Ashley.
 In addition to hockey, Bickell was also interested in playing baseball during his youth.
 He was an outfielder and pitcher for the Kendal Royals, where he was scouted by the New York Yankees.
 Bickell ultimately choose to focus his career on hockey, and traveled to Ottawa to play for the Ottawa 67's.
 Bickell had several jobs prior to becoming a full-time hockey player.
-He worked as a construction worker and as a clubhouse assistant to the Ottawa Senators, where he cleaned laundry and performed custodian duties.
+He was a construction worker and worked as a clubhouse assistant to the Ottawa Senators, where he cleaned laundry, performed custodian duties and met future Chicago Blackhawk teammates Antoine Vermette and Marián Hossa, who were both playing on the Senators.

 Playing career

 Amateur career

 Bickell grew up playing minor ice hockey with the Orono Leafs program, before playing AAA for the Central Ontario Wolves.
 He played in the 2000 Quebec International Pee-Wee Hockey Tournament with the Toronto Red Wings.

 For his Bantam season, Bickell was moved to the Toronto Red Wings of the GTHL for one season before being drafted in the second round (36th overall) in the 2002 OHL Priority Selection by the Ottawa 67's.
 Bickell was a member of the Bantam All-Ontario champions Toronto Red Wings with future Chicago Blackhawk teammate Dave Bolland.